pkp/pkp-docs/learning-ojs/en/users-and-roles.md

 Users in the system must have one or more roles.

 Roles define what a user can do within the system.
 An Author can make submissions and little else.
 An Editor can manage submissions, and a Journal Manager can configure the journal's settings.
-See [Chapter 3](https://docs.pkp.sfu.ca/learning-ojs/en/user-accounts#roles-in-ojs) for a list and description of every role.
+See the [User Accounts chapter](https://docs.pkp.sfu.ca/learning-ojs/en/user-accounts#roles-in-ojs) for a list and description of every role.

 One user can have more than one role, for example, being a Journal Manager, Editor, and Author in the same journal.